 Once one of the biggest baggers of groceries in the US, The Great Atlantic & Pacific Tea Company (A&P) has been reduced to a shrinking portfolio of regional grocery chains.
 It now runs about 300 supermarkets in New Jersey, New York, and four other eastern states.
 In addition to its mainstay A&P chain, the company operates five banners: Pathmark, Waldbaum's, Superfresh, Food Emporium, and Food Basics.
 A&P acquired its longtime rival in the Northeast, Pathmark Stores, for about $1.4 billion, but the purchase failed to reverse A&P's lagging fortunes.
-Indeed, A&P is exploring a potential sale of the company after emerging from bankruptcy in 2012 when it filed for protection again in 2015.
+A&P was exploring a potential sale of the company after emerging from bankruptcy in 2012 when it filed for protection again in 2015.

 In March 2012 A&P emerged from 15 months in Chapter 11 bankruptcy after a financial restructuring and closing 75 stores.
 The company's December 2010 Chapter 11 filing capped years of struggle for the money-losing grocery operator.
 Bankruptcy documents listed $2.5 billion in assets and $3.2 billion in debt for A&P as of September 2010.

 A&P operates more than 300 stores in six US states in the Northeast.
 New Jersey and New York are home to more than three-quarters of the company's supermarkets.
 A&P operates about 30 stores in Pennsylvania, and a handful in Connecticut, Delaware, and Maryland.

 Post-bankruptcy, A&P has continued to lose money.
 While the grocery company rang up an estimated $5.9 billion in sales in fiscal 2014 (ended February), it was unprofitable for the seventh consecutive year.
 The grocery chain has been selling assets to raise cash and increase liquidity.